 Also, the point of inflection where the data deviate from normality may serve as a proxy for a limit of quantification.
 Similar to a limit of detection, a limit of quantification represents a lower boundary of concentrations / quantities beyond which the experimental procedure performs poorly.
 The limit of quantification is defined for higher concentrations / larger quantities of substrate when compared to the limit of detection.
 This means that the experimental procedure would be able to detect a sample as positive as it is above the detection limit.
 However, for those samples with concentrations above the limit of detection yet below the limit of quantification, the experiment fails to accurately estimate and distinguish the concentrations of substrate.

-Table 4.3 explores where the cycle threshold data fall with respect to these newly defined limits.
+Table 4.3 explores where the cycle threshold data falls with respect to these newly defined limits.
 A more detailed table can be found in Appendix 11.

 Table 4.3: Frequencies and Percentages of Technical Replicates whose Cycle Thresholds are Undetermined, Above the LOD, Between the LOD and LOQ, and Below the LOQ